MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/voice-channel-connect-existing-resource.md

        - **Event grid app id**: The value of the **Application (client) ID**
        - **Event grid app tenant id**: The value of the **Directory (tenant) ID**

-     - Select the check box to confirm that the Azure Communication Services resource is connected only to this Dynamics 365 Customer Service instance.
+     - Select the checkbox to confirm that the Azure Communication Services resource is connected to this Dynamics 365 Customer Service instance only.

 1. Select **Connect** to connect the resource to Azure Communication Services.